 Specifically, customers running Destiny on local servers should take the following steps:

-Follett’s Support team is available to provide help and assistance at 877.899.8550, option 3.
+The Follett Support team is available to provide help and assistance at 877.899.8550, option 3.
 For server security concerns outside of the scope of the Destiny application, schools can contact the Multi-State Information Sharing and Analysis Center (MS-ISAC) for information and support.

 Note: In April 2016, Follett identified a potential vulnerability in the underlying architecture of Destiny applications installed on local school servers, and in May 2016 provided a patch to eliminate the vulnerability.
 At that time, Follett provided patches for Destiny versions 9.0-13.5.
 One of the world’s leading cybersecurity companies has validated the effectiveness of the patch in closing the vulnerability.
-All subsequent releases (Destiny 14.0-16.0) contain the security patches or technology upgrades that make those patches unnecessary.
+All subsequent releases (Destiny 14.0-16.0) include the security patches or technology upgrades that make those patches unnecessary.